MaxandTheSolarSystem/MaxandTheSolarSystem/README.md

 - *.·:·.✧ ✦✧.·:·.*
 - ✧. ┊ ⁭ We play Ponytown very often, and mainly in the UTMV area!
 We are usually using the pony of who is fronting, but if you are not sure, feel free to ask(through a whisper, of course)!
 - *.·:·.✧ ✦✧.·:·.*
-- ✧. ┊ ⁭ DNIUC list : Forest, Lee, Enmu, Trev
+- ✧. ┊ ⁭ DNIUC list : Forest, Lee, Enmu
 - *.·:·.✧ ✦✧.·:·.*
 - ✧. ┊ Our list of our Host, CoHosts and other main alters :
 -  *.·:·.✧ ✦✧.·:·.*